aldrin-labs/aldrin-sdk/README.md

   const transactionId = await tokenSwap.swap({
     wallet: wallet,
+    // A least 1 of parameters minIncomeAmount/outcomeAmount is required
     minIncomeAmount: new BN(1_000_000_000), // 1 RIN
     // outcomeAmount: new BN(5_000_000) // 5 USDC
     mintFrom: usdc,